 Over time I’ve also come to appreciate that there is something unique about the human body, at least compared to other objects of God’s physical creation.
 Reading through Genesis 1-2, the apex of God’s physical creation, after He made the moon and the stars and the garden of paradise, is the woman.
 After finding no helper suitable for him, Adam at last meets Eve, someone perfectly suited to be his mate, and upon seeing her he erupts in a song full of anticipation and excitement, “This at last is bone of my bone and flesh of my flesh.”

-Since Adam and Eve’s fell into sin, Paul tells us it has been our sinful tendency to look into the created order and make idols of the things we see (Romans 1:18-23).
+Since Adam and Eve’s fall into sin, Paul tells us it has been our sinful tendency to look into the created order and make idols of the things we see (Romans 1:18-23).
 We should be able to look at the beauty of God’s creation and clearly perceive the immortal and invisible God behind it all, and seeing Him we should be drawn to worship Him.
 Instead, we exchange the glory of God for “images resembling mortal man” and other visible things.

 It makes sense that if the woman was the crown of creation, then in our sinful hearts images of women will often be our first pick for idols.
 Men and women alike are guilty of idolizing the female form.
 This might come out in the form of lust.
 Or it might come out in the form of “rating” women by some lofty physical standard.